AndersonKA/kaecreatesv2/README.md

 # kaecreatesv2

-This will be my portfolio v2.0 :)
+This is the personalized version of a portfolio site for the Skillcrush class I'm taking